qdonnellan/qdonnellan.github.io/_posts/2017-05-01-hacking-into-omscs.md

 Completing these courses will give me a solid foundation in algorithms, data structures, architecture, operating systems, and programming languages (C, Java, Python).
 This next year will also let me know if I *even want to pursue a degree in computer science!* I plan to post progress reports here on this blog as I complete each course, with a review and links to all my classwork (as permitted by the course's instructors).

+In a way, since these courses are not accredited and because I won't be taking any proctored exams, it will be quite a challenge to prove to the Georgia Tech admissions committee that I have properly prepared myself; I'm not even sure if this will work out for me at all!
+But, I'm confident that at the end of the day this will broaden my understanding of computer science and prepare me to be a better engineer.

 ### What's The Point?

 Of course, I could complete the aforementioned coursework, gain admission into Georgia Tech and graduate from the master's program but still have to answer this question: what's the point?
 What's the point of a master's degree in computer science?
 If degrees are valued less than performance in this industry, *then why the heck am I wasting all this time on a degree?*

 To be sure, web development *does* value performance over pedigree; but web development is only a subset of computer science - the proverbial tip of the CS-iceberg.
 There are other, insanely interesting, fields in this industry for which a degree in computer science is a sort of *gatekeeper*.
-Fields such as machine learning, artificial intelligence, computer vision, embedded software, etc. are booming right now and many of the positions in those fields favor engineers with more formal education in computer science.
+Fields such as machine learning, artificial intelligence, self-driving cars, virtual reality, etc. are booming right now and many of the positions in those fields favor engineers with more formal education in computer science.

 At The Container Store, and in the retail industry at large, we recognize the need to utilize these emerging technologies to innovate our businesses and survive (retailers who refuse to adapt are falling by the wayside).
 There are a number of extremely interesting projects on deck at The Container Store that are way outside the realm of "web development", and learning the fundamentals of these technologies in the setting of a rigorous academic program can only benefit me and the team.